TempoQuestInc/AceCAST-Docs/source/NamelistConfiguration.rst

 below.

-If you are interested in using AceCAST but the options specified in your namelist aren't currently supported by AceCAST and there aren't any acceptable alternatives, we would greatly appreciate if you could contact us at support@tempoquest.com to discuss the possibility of supporting those options in future releases.
+If you are interested in using AceCAST but the options specified in your namelist aren't currently supported by AceCAST and there aren't any acceptable alternatives, we would appreciate if you could contact us at support@tempoquest.com to discuss the possibility of supporting those options in future releases.